alex02/custom-fields-snapshots/readme.txt

 == Screenshots ==

-1. Export interface - Select field groups, post types and/or global options to export
+1. Export interface - Select field groups, post types, users, user roles and/or global options to export
 2. Import interface - Upload and import your snapshot file
 3. Settings page - Configure plugin settings

 == Changelog ==

+= 1.1.0 =
+* Added support for exporting user field data.
+* Restructured import/export processes to avoid naming conflicts.
+* Enhanced data handling for smoother import/export operations.
+* Added a success message when saving settings.

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.1.0 =
+**This version introduces a new export/import structure that prevents naming conflicts.
+Export files from earlier versions are not compatible.
+Please re-export your data after updating.**

+* Support for exporting user field data
+* Improved import/export processes
+* Added success message for settings

 = 1.0.0 =
 This is the initial release of Custom Fields Snapshots.

 == Support ==

-For support, please use the support forum on WordPress.org or the [GitHub repository](https://github.com/alex02/custom-fields-snapshots).
+For support, please use the [support forum](https://wordpress.org/support/plugin/custom-fields-snapshots/) on WordPress.org or the [GitHub repository](https://github.com/alex02/custom-fields-snapshots).

-== Future Plans ==

-* Snapshot manager: Store snapshots on your server with an easy interface to manage, download, and restore snapshots.
-* Scheduled snapshots: Automate the process of creating snapshots at regular intervals.
-* WP-CLI support: Command-line interface for advanced users and automation.